paolofidicaroumedumt/StorAIteller/README.md

 - implementation of a Web User Interface through which users can:
   - define the parameters to be considered for the story generation
   - refine the generated story and regenerate part of it
-  - provide a positive feedback to the generated story in order to include the story in an external fine-tuning process
+  - provide positive feedback to the generated story in order to include the story in an external fine-tuning process
 - implementation of the fine-tuning process that applies adapters to the LLM in order to consider the positive feedback provided by the users and enhance the quality of future story generations.

 ## Installation